 Sports technologies are part of the growing global sports and recreation industry.
-In the world of high performance sport, prominent sports stars and elite coaches are increasingly tapping into the world of technology and innovation to advance performance.
-Innovations in technology are applied across all areas of sports science, sports medicine, sports surgery, sports rehabilitation and sports coaching to enhance elite sport performance.
-In many ways, the emerging era of the ‘technology driven sport space’ is changing both the way that we practice and the way we connect with sport.
+In the world of high-performance sport, prominent sports stars and elite coaches are increasingly tapping into the world of technology and innovation to advance performance.
+Innovations in technology are applied across all areas of sports science, sports medicine, sports surgery, sports rehabilitation and sports coaching to enhance elite sports performance.
+In many ways, the emerging era of the ‘technology-driven sport space’ is changing both the way that we practice and the way we connect with sports.

 Caroline Ringuet’s paper on this topic has just been published in the Aspetar Sports Medicine Journal introducing this topic

 Ringuet-Riot, C.J. & James, D. (2013).
 How innovative are you?
 High performance sport training centres.
 Aspetar Sports Medicine Journal.
 Volume 2 Issue 2, p.
 290-295.(get the full paper here)

 It follows on from her earlier work presented at the ASTN Queensland Conference recently.

 Ringuet-Riot, Caroline, and Daniel A. James.
 “Innovating to grow sport: The wider context of innovation in sport.”
 PROCEEDINGS OF ASTN1 (1), 2013 1.1 (2013): 40.

 Innovation is nothing new to sport, but represents everything that is ‘new’ and can facilitate a competitive advantage.
 Broadly defined, innovation is the introduction of a new idea or behaviour in the form of a technology, product, service, structure, system or process on to the market [1,2].
 Innovation is different to invention.
 It moves beyond the discovery of a new idea to solve a problem and instead focuses on the market introduction of that invention to end-users or consumers .